 The unequivocal claim that the Shariah prohibits "legal adoption" is not accurate.2 Adoption is a complex and multi-faceted legal system that is defined in several ways, some of which go against the rules of the Shariah and some do not.3 Adoption is generally translated as "tabanni", even though the word "tabanni" has a particular definition and legal implications based on its history in the Arab culture before Islam.
-In fact, there are four related terms in the Shariah legal language, none of which is equivalent to legal adoption as a concept: (1) tabanni, (2) kafala, (3) istilhaaq, (4) ri'ayat al-laqeet.
+In fact, there are four related terms in the Shariah legal language, none of which is equivalent to adoption in every sense of the word: (1) tabanni, (2) kafala, (3) istilhaaq, (4) ri'ayat al-laqeet.
 The following are definitions and brief backgrounds.